davebirr/Fabrikam-Project/workshops/cs-agent-a-thon/challenges/01-beginner/hints.md

 **The Fix**:
 - Keep Topics simple or don't use them at all!
 - Let the agent extract information naturally from the conversation
-- Trust the system prompt to guide the agent
+- Trust the instructions to guide the agent

 ### **Problem**: "Agent responses feel robotic"